SBA 7(a) Loans

 Table of Contents

-Because small businesses are so critical to the country’s success, the federal government launched the Small Business Administration (SBA) to help foster American small businesses.
+Small businesses are critical to our nation’s success.
+That’s why the federal government launched the Small Business Administration (SBA) to help foster small businesses in America.

 What is an SBA 7(a) loan?

-An SBA 7(a) loan is a form of financing that is partially guaranteed by the SBA.
+An SBA 7(a) loan is a form of financing that is partially guaranteed by the U.S. Small Business Administration.
 These loans are named after Article 7(a) of the Small Business Act of 1953, which launched the SBA and tasked the agency with supporting American small businesses through lending.

 SBA 7(a) loans are popular for financing real estate purchases, working capital, and purchasing furniture and supplies.
 They’re also commonly sought for refinancing existing business debt.